Cascading Country, State and City Kendo UI Dropdowns

-In this article, I will show you how to create sophisticated cascading Kendo Dropdown menus based on the selection of a dependent dropdown, and provide real-time examples.
+In this article, I will show you how to create sophisticated cascading Kendo Dropdown menus based on selecting a dependent dropdown and provide real-time examples.

-This article will be more comprehensive than the generic examples provided on the Kendo UI website- I will share how to use multiple input parameters and provide some tips and tricks that I have learned over the years to make your code more reliable and accessible.
-Unlike the Kendo UI examples on the Telerik site, this article will take you through the whole process including building the remote end-point.
+This article will be more comprehensive than the generic examples provided on the Kendo UI website- I will share how to use multiple input parameters and provide some tips and tricks I have learned to make your code more reliable and accessible.
+Unlike the Kendo UI examples on the Telerik site, this article will take you through the whole process, including building the remote end-point.

-In this example, we will create and demonstrate a Country, State, and City cascading dropdown and demonstrate the ease of use when using the search widget to quickly select a value from a long list of items.
-These comprehensive dropdowns will contain all of the countries, states, and major cities in the world.
+In this example, we will create and demonstrate a Country, State, and City cascading dropdown and the ease of use when using the search widget to select a value from a long list of items quickly.
+These comprehensive dropdowns will contain all the countries, states, and major cities worldwide.

-We will also be going over various Kendo events and will change the UI based on how many records are being returned in the JSON object.
+We will also review various Kendo events and change the UI based on the number of records returned in the JSON object.

-I will also provide the database files and all of the code on GitHub for others to use.
-The Kendo UI-related code will be compatible with the open-source version of Kendo in order to use this in your own projects and potentially distribute your code.
+I will also provide the database files and all the code on GitHub for others to use.
+The Kendo UI-related code will be compatible with the open-source version of Kendo, so you can use it in your own projects and potentially distribute your code.

-Like the rest of this series of Kendo articles, we will be using ColdFusion as our service end-point, however, if you use another server-side language, you should be able to follow along.
+Like the rest of this series of Kendo articles, we will use ColdFusion as our service endpoint.
+However, if you use another server-side language, you should be able to follow along.

 Cascading Country State and City Cascading Dropdowns Example Application

-We are going to demonstrate the Kendo Dropdowns with a country, state, and city cascading dropdown.
-The first dropdown will display all of the countries of the world, the second dropdown will only display the states relevant to the selected country, and the third dropdown will show the cities within the chosen state.
+We will demonstrate the Kendo Dropdowns with a cascading country, state, and city dropdown.
+The first dropdown will display all of the world's countries, the second dropdown will only display the states relevant to the selected country, and the third dropdown will show the cities within the chosen state.
 When there are no states for a given country, we will disable the state dropdown and query the database for all cities for the selected country instead of the state using an extra parameter that we will send to the server.

 Click on the button below to see the live example.